-In this transistor, the forward bias causes the electrons in the n-type emitter to flow towards the base which constitutes the emitter current IE .
-When these electrons flow towards the base, it got combined with the majority carriers i.e. holes of the base.
+In this transistor, the forward bias causes the electrons in the n-type emitter to flow towards the base which constitutes the emitter current IE. When these electrons flow towards the base, it got combined with the majority carriers i.e. holes of the base.
 As we know, the base is very thin & lightly doped, therefore, to constitute base current IB only a few electrons i.e. less than 5% got combine with the holes.
-The remaining electrons i.e. more than 95% passes to the collector region to constitute collector current IC.
+The remaining electrons i.e. more than 95% passes through the collector region to constitute collector current IC.
 In this way, the entire emitter current flows in the collector circuit.
 Therefore, it is clear that the emitter current is equal to the sum of collector current and base current i.e.

 IE = IB + IC

-(ii) Pnp transistor working:
+(ii) PNP transistor working:

-In this transistor, the forward bias causes the holes in the p-type emitter to flow towards the base which constitutes the emitter current IE .
-When these holes flow towards the base, it got combined with the majority carriers i.e. electrons of the base.
+In this transistor, the forward bias causes the holes in the p-type emitter to flow towards the base which constitutes the emitter current IE. When these holes flow towards the base, it got combined with the majority carriers i.e. electrons of the base.
 As we know, the base is very thin & lightly doped, therefore to constitute base current IB only a few holes i.e. less than 5% got combine with the electrons.
-The remaining holes i.e. more than 95% passes to the collector region to constitute collector current IC.
+The remaining holes i.e. more than 95% passes through the collector region to constitute collector current IC.
 In this way, the entire emitter current flows in the collector circuit.

 Note: Current conduction in NPN type transistor is by electrons while in PNP transistor is by holes.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.